-Next month, the UK's financial regulator will be taking insurance companies to the High Court to answer a very important question – who's picking up the bill for coronavirus.
-What the answer will be, will have ramifications for businesses up and down the country, from garden stores to ecommerce website designs to butchers and beyond.
+Next month, the UK's financial regulator will be taking insurance companies to the High Court to answer a very important question – who foots the bill for coronavirus?
+What the answer will be will have ramifications for small businesses up and down the country, from garden stores to ecommerce website designs to butchers and beyond.

 What's the case?